Planning how to spend your time while in Fukuoka? A trip to Dazaifu Tenmangu Shrine is a must!

 Want more ideas for what to do during your trip to Fukuoka?
 Check out these posts!

-- What to Do in Itoshima, Fukuoka – Activity and Food Guide – There are many things to do in Itoshima including cycling, surfing, and enjoying seafood, just an hour’s train ride from Fukuoka!
+- What to Do in Itoshima, Fukuoka – Activity and Food Guide – There are many things to do in Itoshima, including cycling, surfing, and enjoying seafood, just an hour’s train ride from Fukuoka!

 - 10+ Best Overnight Trips From Fukuoka, Kyushu – Explore places close to Fukuoka that make for overnight or weekend trips.